olimorris/VectorCode/README.md

 <!-- mtoc-end -->

 ## Why VectorCode?
-LLMs usually have very limited understanding about close-source and/or infamous projects, as well as cutting edge developments that have not made it into the releases.
+LLMs usually have very limited understanding about close-source projects, projects that are not well-known, and cutting edge developments that have not made it into releases.
 Their capabilities on these projects are quite limited.
 Take my little toy sudoku-solving project as an example: When I wrote the first few lines and want the LLM to fill in the list of solvers that I implemented in